Advanced search

 If you notice any of the following side effects consult your doctor immediately:

 • Your lungs may react to Nitrofurantoin.
 This may develop quickly, within a week of starting treatment or very slowly, especially in elderly patients.
 This may produce fever, chills, cough and shortness of breath associated with pneumonia.
-Scaring due to damaged lung tissue may occur
+Scarring due to damaged lung tissue may occur

 • Nitrofurantoin may cause the liver to become inflamed, producing jaundice (yellowing of the skin or whites of the eyes).